AdrianRaducanu/Shape-Collector/README.md

 This project implements some of the main requirements of the task.
 The focus was on developing the architecture and making a functional game.

 ### Features
 - The user can select a **difficulty** level to play the game.
-Based on the selected difficulty, two key factors of the game are adjusted:
+Based on the selected difficulty, these factors of the game are adjusted:
     - **Timer** duration per round/level.
     - **Variety of shapes**.
     - **Penalty points**